 Turn the raw, short ends of the rectangle under by 0.25" and topstitch.
 With the right side of your journal cover facing upwards, turn each of the short ends in by 3.75" and pin.

 Cut a coordinating piece of fabric to form the lining of the cover.
 Mine was cut 9" x 9".
 You can overlock or zigzag two edges of this lining fabric, but it isn't necessary.
-Pin in place over the journal cover, matching centres.
+Pin in place, right sides together, over the journal cover, matching centres.
 If you have added ribbon, make sure it is tucked in out of the way.
 Stitch the top and bottom seam using a 0.25" seam allowance.
-I also overlocked these seams, just for strength & neatness.
+I also overlocked these seams, just for strength and neatness.

 You should now be able to turn the entire journal cover in the right way & press.
 Hopefully, the outside should look something like this:

 Insert journal and enjoy!
 Please let me know if these instructions don't make sense!
 Have fun & be sure to send me a photo if you make one!
 Best wishes, Bloom.